michaellavelle2025/psychopathic-strategies/README.md

 # Helping the targets of psychopaths

-As a first step in identifying the targets of pyschopaths so that they can be helped, we could seek to identify individuals or groups that have been:
+As a first step in identifying the targets of psychopaths so that they can be helped, we could seek to identify individuals or groups that have been:

 * 1) Silenced
 * 2) Impersonated